 So I’m laying out five easy steps you can take on your own without hiring a lawyer to get your blog’s legal ducks in a row (and also pointing out where you can up your game by working with an expert).

-1. Choose a great blog name (Bonus: Protect it with a trademark registration)
+1. Choose a great blog name + make sure it's not taken (Bonus: Protect it with a trademark registration)

 Give your blog the best legal foundation right from the beginning by picking a name that doesn’t violate anyone else’s rights and that you’ll be able to protect as you grow.